papernotes/Reddit-OriginalPostSearcher/README.md

 ## Updates
 ```
 1.0.1 (1/15/2015) - Fixed commenting bug that involved the wrong links and added ability to delete unwanted comments
 1.0.2 (1/16/2015) - Fixed a string checking bug for utf-8 and added logging/print statements
+1.0.3               Updated the order of finding the original post, check for content first
 ```